27th Ji.hlava International Documentary Film Festival

 My Street Films

-During the nine years of its existence, My Street Films has established itself as a major educational project that encourages interested members of the general public to shoot short films on topics that they consider to be personally relevant.
-The project’s uniqueness lies in its openness – throughout the year it connects people who are actively involved in their communities with professionals in the media industry.
-In addition to national competitions for the best film, it holds workshops for selected participants devoted to documentary filmmaking, open seminars for the public, intensive practical workshops, and film screenings accompanied by a lecture and discussion.
-At the Ji.hlava IDFF online edition, we present all the films from the Czech competitions entered in the My Street Films Awards.
+Over the ten years of its existence, My Street Films has established itself as a vital educational project that inspires members of the general public to make a short film to speak out about issues they feel are important.
+The uniqueness of the project lies in its openness - it connects the community of people who are actively involved in their city with professionals from the media industry all year round.
+In addition to the national competition for the best film, it organises workshops on documentary filmmaking for selected candidates, open seminars for the public, a programme for schools and film screenings combined with a lecture or discussion.
+In the online edition of Ji.hlava IDFF we will present all the films from this year's My Street Films Award competition.

 Masterclass